Left - inside Beaséjour. Right - Josephine Duffau Lagarrosse presents a barrel sample of the 2022 vintage - April 2023

 1918 96p

-I sampled this chateau bottling in November 2018 during the memorable 100 years since the end of the 1st World War tasting in Copenhagen.
-It had a deeply rich aroma of black fruit, a thick texture on the palate, and a long and still fresh finish with excellent balance and complexity.
+I sampled this château bottling in November 2018 during the memorable 100th-anniversary tasting of the end of the 1st World War in Copenhagen.
+It had a vibrant aroma of black fruit, a thick texture on the palate, and a long, still-fresh finish with excellent balance and complexity.
 It ended with a smooth, fruity finish.
-The wine was vibrant and full of life - truly a 100-year-old meditation wine.
+The wine was vibrant and full of life - indeed, a 100-year-old meditation wine.
 It was absolutely fabulous!